- American Physical Society Sites

 The nomination package consists of the following materials:

-APS Prizes and Awards nomination form (nominee’s contact information, thesis date).
+APS Prizes and Awards nomination form (nominee’s contact information, thesis defense date and suggested citation).

 A nomination letter from the thesis advisor citing the specific contributions of the nominee and the significance of those contributions.
 The thesis advisor must be a member of the APS and DAMOP prior to submitting a nomination.

 A letter from the department chair certifying the Ph.D. defense date.
-The defense date and final submission of the dissertation must occur in the two calendar years prior to the calendar year of the DAMOP meeting.
+The defense date must occur in the two calendar years prior to the calendar year of the DAMOP meeting.

-At least two additional letters of support seconding the nomination.
+At least two, but no more than four letters of support seconding the nomination.

 A manuscript prepared by the nominee describing the thesis research; the manuscript may not exceed 1,500 words (excluding figures and references).